yuelchen/soap-web-service-producer/README.md

 ```

 ## Validation
 You can also call Spring application server endpoing for servicing dataset requests.
 Under src/test/resources directory path, you will find two files which you can use to test the create dataset endpoint which we've exposed.
 You can either use a third party tool such as SOAPUI or simply open the terminal and run the below commands.
-Note that the below syntax is in Linux; sorry Windows user's.
+Note that the below syntax is for Linux systems; sorry Windows user's.
 ```:
+cd src/test/resources/
 curl --header "content-type: text/xml" -d @datasetSuccessPayload.xml http://localhost:8080/ws
 curl --header "content-type: text/xml" -d @datasetFailurePayload.xml http://localhost:8080/ws
 ```